tfaramar/gRPCaesar/README.md

 gRPCaesar is a microservice built with gRPC.
 It has two components:

-**1. gRPCaesar client:** Written in Go, the client accepts input from command-line flags and makes a request to the Cipher service with that input.
+1. **gRPCaesar client**: Written in Go, the client accepts input from command-line flags and makes a request to the Cipher service with that input.
-**2. Cipher service:** Written in Node.js, the service encodes or decodes the received text using the [Caesar cipher encryption technique](https://en.wikipedia.org/wiki/Caesar_cipher).
+2. **Cipher service**: Written in Node.js, the service encodes or decodes the received text using the [Caesar cipher encryption technique](https://en.wikipedia.org/wiki/Caesar_cipher).

 ## Service Description